-Jackson Blue Spring Groundwater Contribution Area
+Groundwater Contribution Area

 The Jackson Blue Spring Groundwater Contribution Area, east of the Chipola River, has been identified for fee simple or less than fee simple acquisition to provide protection to Blue Spring and the groundwater contribution area in Jackson County.
+Properties within this contribution area may be considered as a potential acquisition, especially those properties improving the quality or quantity of water for springs.

 All District conservation lands are available for public use.
-Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational and educational activities.
+Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational activities.
 Access issues are addressed on a parcel-by-parcel basis.